 Nic Mhaicín, Maighréad (1899–1983), translator, was born 12 March 1899 in Dunglow, Co.
-Donegal, third eldest child of the nine children of John Macken , a member of the RIC, and his wife, Margaret McNamee, commonly known as Daisy Macken.
+Donegal, third eldest child of the nine children of John Macken , a member of the Royal Irish Constabulary (RIC), and his wife, Margaret McNamee, commonly known as Daisy Macken.
 While still a young child her family moved to Ballymoney, Co.
 Antrim, where she received her earliest education.
 Her family moved again, this time to Belfast where she attended the Dominican sisters on the Falls Road.
-She won a scholarship to QUB where she completed a BA in Celtic languages and French.
-She then won a travelling scholarship to the Sorbonne in Paris where she spent a year studying for an MA, specialising in phonetics.
+She won a scholarship to Queen's University of Belfast (QUB) where she completed a Bachelor of Arts (BA) degree in Celtic languages and French.
+She then won a travelling scholarship to the Sorbonne in Paris where she spent a year studying for a Master of Arts (MA) degree, specialising in phonetics.
 Living in Paris first sparked her interest in Russian.
-By the early 1920s she had returned to Ireland and was living on Grafton St., Dublin.
+By the early 1920s she had returned to Ireland and was living on Grafton Street, Dublin.

 Séamus Ó Grianna (qv) had a high regard for her ability as an Irish speaker, considering her and Seán Mac Maoláin the two best students of Irish he had ever met.
 She became friends with Ó Grianna and both were active in the campaign against the standardisation of the language, believing the Donegal dialect had not been afforded equal treatment.

-Nic Mhaicín died in her apartment on Grafton St. on 1 January 1983.
+Nic Mhaicín died in her apartment on Grafton Street on 1 January 1983.
 Cumann na bhFoilsitheoirí presented 200 Irish language books to the University of Moscow in 1985 in her memory.